petre-renware/ren-tlp/doc_src/about.md

 ### Material authors

-Here is a list with most frequent (almost permanent) authors.
-The real list is longer and each author(s) can be found in respective material.
+Each author(s) can be found in respective material (under real or adopted names).

-* Petre Iordanescu, `petre.iordanescu@gmail.com`

--#TODO ...

 ## License